KYTV (TV station): History

 In 1973, the station built a 608.4 m transmission tower in Marshfield, which became the tallest structure in Missouri, approaching nearly 2,000 ft—more than three times the height of the Gateway Arch in St. Louis.
-In 1978, the Cox and Duvall families sold channel 3 to Harte-Hanks Communications.
+In 1978, the station was sold to Harte-Hanks Communications.
 Harte-Hanks sold the station to South Bend, Indiana-based Schurz Communications in 1987.
 In 1997, Schurz migrated KYTV's operations from its original building on West Sunshine Street into new facilities adjacent to the original studio.

 In 2000, KYTV erected a 609.4 m tower in Fordland for its digital transmitter; the towers in Marshfield and Fordland were surpassed in 2001 by a 609.6 m tower in Syracuse, used by PBS member station KMOS-TV in Sedalia, which was only 0.2 m higher than either of KYTV's towers, which remain the second and third tallest structures in the state and are among the tallest structures in the world.

 On September 21, 2006, Schurz entered into a deal in which Perkin Media would acquire ABC affiliate KSPR (channel 33, later KGHZ) from Piedmont Television and manage that station under a shared services agreement.
 Under the deal, Schurz controlled all of KSPR's non-license assets, with Perkin serving as the owner of that station's FCC broadcast license; channel 33's operations remained at its studio facility on East Saint Louis Street until November 2009, when KSPR moved into a new newsroom and studio addition built onto the Sunshine Street facility.

-KYTV's broadcasts became digital-only, effective June 12, 2009.
+KYTV ended regular programming on its analog signal, over VHF channel 3, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 44, using virtual channel 3.
 As part of the SAFER Act, KYTV kept its analog signal on the air until June 26 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.

 Schurz announced on September 14, 2015 that it would exit broadcasting and sell its television and radio stations, including KYTV, K15CZ-D (channel 15, now KSPR-LD), and the SSA with KSPR, to Gray Television for $442.5 million.
 The FCC approved the sale on February 12, 2016, and the sale was completed on February 16, 2016.

-Programming

-In addition to the NBC network schedule, syndicated programs broadcast by KYTV include Wheel of Fortune, Dr. Phil, The Ellen DeGeneres Show and The Doctors, among others.
-Jeopardy!, which is usually paired with Wheel of Fortune in most markets, airs instead on ABC-affiliated sister station KSPR-LD; Springfield is one of the few markets where Jeopardy! and Wheel are carried on separate stations.
-Channel 3 also serves as the local broadcaster of the Children's Miracle Network Telethon, which airs annually on the first weekend in June.